ros2/ros1_bridge/README.md

 colcon build --symlink-install --packages-skip ros1_bridge
 ```

 Next you need to source the ROS 1 environment.
-If you set up the `ROS1_INSTALL_PATH` environment variable as described earlier, then the following will source the correct `setup.bash` file.
+If you set the `ROS1_INSTALL_PATH` environment variable as described above, then the following will source the correct `setup.bash` file.

 ```bash